Rough Justice for Public Unions

 At the center of all of these conflicts sits Kennedy, the court’s perennial nerve center — and to a lesser degree, Gorsuch, the court’s newest member.
 In 2016, the last time public unions dodged a bullet in Friedrichs v.
 California Teachers Association, it was only because Justice Antonin Scalia died while the case was pending and his surviving colleagues, split four to four, couldn’t decide it.
 Since that day, it’s been a foregone conclusion that the Supreme Court’s more conservative members would get their do-over, as they’ve been telegraphing for at least half a decade that some of the fees that sustain public unions should be on the chopping block — in the Roberts court, anything that is compelled by the government runs the risk of being struck down.

 Kennedy isn’t one to keep his feelings to himself when something troubles him, and during today’s Supreme Court arguments over Janus, he made no secret of his disdain for government workers who organize.
 Just as the solicitor general of Illinois, one of the lawyers defending the workers, made his case that going to the negotiating table with a “stable, responsible, independent counterparty,” Kennedy made it plain that this couldn’t possibly be a good thing for a state.
-Unions “can be a partner with you in advocating for a greater size workforce, against privatization, against merit promotion … for teacher tenure, for higher wages, for massive government, for increasing bond indebtedness, for increasing taxes,” Kennedy said, as if reading off of a laundry list.
+Unions “can be a partner with you in advocating for a greater size workforce, against privatization, against merit promotion … for teacher tenure, for higher wages, for massive government, for increasing bond indebtedness, for increasing taxes,” Kennedy said, as if reading off of a laundry list of conservative talking points.
 “Is that the interest the state has?”
 When that didn’t get a satisfactory response, he retorted: “Doesn’t it blink reality that that is what’s happening here?”

 When it was time for Kennedy to confront the lawyer for AFSCME — the largest public-employee union in the country — Kennedy again seemed perturbed by the idea that a group of state workers would band together to wield what he called “political influence” to make demands for a plurality of its members, as if that couldn’t possibly be constitutional.
 “I’m asking you whether or not in your view, if you do not prevail in this case, the unions will have less political influence, yes or no?”
 Kennedy asked.
 When the lawyer conceded the point, the justice left no doubt as to where he stood: “Isn’t that the end of this case?”